Sweet Potato Breakfast Bowl with Eggs

 There are lots of ways to switch up the ingredients in this recipe to fit your dietary preferences or the foods that you already have stocked in your kitchen.
 A few ideas:

-• Substitute 1 cup tofu scramble, black beans, or pinto beans for the eggs.
-(This also makes the recipe vegan.)
+• Vegan: Substitute 1 cup tofu scramble, black beans, or pinto beans for the eggs.

 • Swap in a russet potato for the sweet potato if desired.